myunglyu/Optical-Store-Customer-Management/README.md

    dotnet ef database drop -f --project WooriOptical/WooriOptical.csproj dotnet ef database update --project WooriOptical/WooriOptical.csproj
    ```

 5. **Run the backend app**
    ```powershell
    dotnet run --project WooriOptical/WooriOptical.csproj
    ```
-   - The app will be available at `https://localhost:5001` (or as configured).
+   - The app will be available at `https://localhost:500` (or as configured).
    - Only local access is allowed.
+   - Copy woorioptical.db to the debug folder

 6. **Run the desktop app**
    ```powershell